exorde-labs/Exorde-Client-Microservice-Mint/README.md

 - `SPOTTER_AMOUNT` : this will spawn N `spotter` container with a repartition managed by exorde-labs.
 There is no conflict with a manual configuration (thanks to `spotters.yaml` and you can use both way to launch them.

 ### Example
-- with automaticly managed spotters
+- with automaticly managed spotters (2 spotters)
 ```bash
 MAIN_ADDRESS=...
 SPOTTERS_AMOUNT=2 docker compose up -d
 ```